 - Finally, the ‘Citizens’ Statements’ are written by the panelists themselves as an information resource for voters.

 With the ‘Citizens’ Statement,’ voters will receive clear, useful, and trustworthy information about ballot measures.
 The Citizens’ Statement does not tell people how to vote.
 Rather, it provides voters with well-reasoned information they may consider in their personal deliberations when it comes time to cast their vote.

 The Citizens’ Initiative Review costs approximately $100,000 per review.
 The major expenses for running the CIR are accommodations and food for the panel and staff, the daily stipend and travel costs for the panel, fees for professional moderation, and staffing the CIR.

 It is important to put the cost of the Review into context.
 Over $100 million had been spent to sway voters during ballot measure elections in just the last ten years.
 During this same time period, as voters we’ve made decisions impacting over $50 billion in new spending and tax cuts.
 Taking into account the substantial spending by campaigners, and the impact of these measures on taxpayers, we view the Citizens’ Initiative Review as a worthy investment in our democratic process.

-Not yet.
-However, Healthy Democracy’s success in developing the Citizens’ Initiative Review has created interest from leaders in other initiative states.
-And while none of those states have implemented the CIR, they are carefully watching our work.
+Yes.
+Healthy Democracy’s success in developing the Citizens’ Initiative Review in Oregon has created interest from leaders in other initiative states such as Arizona, Massachusetts and Colorado.
 Once again, Oregon is leading the way with a unique and innovative reform.

 In June, 2011, the Oregon Legislature approved a legislation making of the Citizens’ Initiative Review a permanent part of Oregon elections.
-Oregon is now the first state in the nation to adopt this innovative policy into law.
-The law will be fully implemented during the 2012 election cycle.
+Oregon was the first state in the nation to adopt this innovative policy into law.